 37.5 Technology triggers off of humidity.
 Humidity is the gauge for whether you are hot or cold.
 When you’re hot, active particles embedded into the material use your body’s energy to remove moisture and cool you down.
 When you’re cold, the active particles retain the body’s energy to warm you up.

 BUT HOW DOES IT REALLY WORK?
 LET’S GET NERDY…

-Patented 37.5 technology uses active particles made from volcanic sand and activated carbon from coconut shells that have billions of micropores, massively increasing the surface area of the material.
+Patented 37.5 technology uses active particles made from volcanic sand that have billions of micropores, massively increasing the surface area of the material.
 These particles also absorb infrared (IR) light in the spectrum that the human body emits it, and this light becomes the energy that powers the particle.
 If no moisture (sweat vapor) is present, meaning you are cool, the particles retain this energy to warm you.
 If moisture (sweat vapor) is present, meaning you are hot, the particles use this energy to move moisture out of the clothing system.
 Without these active particles, water has no reason to leave the microclimate until relative humidity is much higher than is comfortable.
 Want more?
 37.5 active particles also trap odor molecules and then release them when they’re washed and dried.
 And speaking of washing, because the active particles are permanently embedded in the fiber they will last the lifetime of the garment.

 IS THIS A REAL TECHNOLOGY OR JUST A “MARKETING STORY”?

 37.5 technology was invented by Dr. Gregory Haggquist, a Ph.D. photo-physical chemist.
 Dr. Haggquist loves testing materials.
 In fact, he loves it so much he invented two important test methods that were adopted by the AATCC and are now widely used around the world to measure how fast fabrics dry (AATCC 200 and 201).